aahan0511/the2048game/README.md

 ## High Score
 Your score is locally saved along with the time and the highest number you reached.
-> The highscore is shown on your screen.

 ## License
 This project has the [MIT License](https://en.wikipedia.org/wiki/MIT_License), as [LICENSE.md](LICENSE.md "LICENSE file")